acgetchell/CDT-plusplus/.github/CONTRIBUTING.md

 which is the stable work history.
 [Tagged] versions are [releases] at a point in time, citable via [ORCID]. for reproducibility.

-3. Familiarize yourself with [Catch] and the [Gherkin] syntax.
+3. Familiarize yourself with [doctest] and the [Gherkin] syntax.

 4. Write a unit test for your proposed contribution.
 Unit tests go in the `tests` directory and are named
 \{YourContribution\}_test.cpp, so that they can be automatically built.
 All proposed features of your contribution should have a corresponding test in \{YourContribution\}_test.cpp.
-Consult the [Catch Test cases and sections] if you are unsure, or consult existing tests for examples.
+Consult the [doctest test cases] if you are unsure, or consult existing tests for examples.

 5. I highly recommend writing your tests first, before your contribution, as this helps to think about how the rest of the program will use your functions and/or classes.